Albany Great Danes: History

-Teams sponsored

 Football

-The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a football-only member of the Colonial Athletic Association (CAA).
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Coastal Athletic Association Football Conference (CAA Football).
 The 2013 season was the Great Danes' first in the CAA, following a 14-year tenure in the Northeast Conference.

 Albany played football as a club sport in the 1920s, but dropped that program in 1924.
 The modern era of Albany football began in 1970, when the school restored football as a club sport.
 The team was upgraded to full varsity status in 1973.
 From the revival of football in 1970 through 2012, the team played its home games at the 10,000-seat University Field in Albany, New York.
 Albany opened a new 8,500-seat stadium, Bob Ford Field, for the 2013 season.
 It was renamed Bob Ford Field at Tom & Mary Casey Stadium in 2015 after Tom & Mary Casey gave a $10 million gift to the school.
 The stadium field is named after Bob Ford, who was the Great Danes' head coach from 1970 through 2013.

 During the late 1900s, one of the most well known coaches at the university was Ford.
 The architect of the University at Albany's football program, Ford was Albany's only head coach from the reinstatement of the program after a 46-year absence until his retirement at the end of the 2013 season.
 In 1973, in its first year as a varsity program, Albany finished with a 7–2 record.
 In 1974, the team finished 9–0, the school's only undefeated season.
 Ford put together a record of 256–169 with the Great Danes.
 Ford recorded his 250th career win with a 38–10 victory against Duquesne on October 8, 2011.

 During his time with Albany, Ford led the Great Danes to one ECAC North Championships (D-III), one Division III Playoff appearance, two East Football Conference Championships and three Northeast Conference Championships (two Co-Championship).

 On April 17, 2012, the university broke ground on a new multi-sport complex that was available for use beginning in fall 2013.
 Along with a complex that will be the new home for football and soccer, a new track will be created on the current football field, University Field.
 The plans to build the stadium were revealed in summer 2011.
 The new stadium, with a field to be named Bob Ford Field, would hold initially 6,000.
 However, the stadium was to be built so future expansion can take place for upwards to 10,000 to 15,000.